JunkaiDong/junkaidong.github.io/physics/Kane-Fisher-Polchinski.md

 ## Taming Edgy Currents by Disorder

 This small note is an expanded version of my final writeup for PHYSICS 268AR that I took my first semester.
-I thank Rahul Sahay for intensive discussions on related experiments.
+I thank Rahul Sahay for intensive discussions on related experiments and Tomohiro Soejima for proofreading.

 \toc